manikumarchintala/Course-be/README.md

 the viewed id is copied and sent as a header and after the usermiddleware validation if the user accepts the course moves to the array which is created in the database.

+V2.0
+few valiadtions and libraries are added to the previous version json web tokens and zod are used in this code for the validation of the user and authentication of the user this is more secure than the previous code. few changes were made  to the database schema of the user and admin a new auth id is added and the middle ware requests the auth code in the headers when a valid auth code is given by the admin/user it validate and authenticates the valid thing done